DebbieHuang35117/personal-website/README.md

 ### Start Docker development

-Run the command `make` to build and run the docker container, use `python-torch-gpu` to access pytorch with gpu support.
+Run the command `make` to build and run the docker container, use `python3` to access pytorch with gpu support.